Institute for Gender-Sensitive Medicine

 Gender research has a long tradition at the University of Duisburg-Essen - especially through the Essener College for Genderresearch.
 Today, March 8, not only its 25th anniversary is being celebrated, but also another milestone: The kick-off of the Institute for Gender-Sensitive Medicine.
 Dr. Maren A. Jochimsen, Prof. Dr. Anke Hinney and Associate Professor Dr. Andrea Kindler-Röhrborn explain in an interview how the comparatively short history of the university has led to particular innovative strength.

-14.02.2024 | On International Women's Day: anniversary and kick-off Interdisciplinary Genderresearch
+14.02.2024 | On International Women's Day: anniversary and kick-off Interdisciplinary gender research

 The UDE has several reasons to celebrate on March 8.
 At a joint event on International Women's Day, the Essen Center for Gender Studies will not only look back on its 25-year history, but will also kick off the newly founded Institute for Gender-Sensitive Medicine at the Faculty of Medicine.
 The event will include lectures and discussion panels.
-NRW Science Minister Ina Brandes will give a welcome address.
-Registration is possible until February 19.
+NRW Science Minister Ina Brandes will give a welcoming address.
+Registration was possible until February 19.

 09.08.2024| TV Report about IGSM WDR: Presentation of the IGSM & Interview with Prof. Dr. Anke Hinney